LiuTxxx/LiuTxxx.github.io/content/en/posts/Consensus/CFT/Raft/index.en.md

 In all the normal case, there will be at most one leader, and others are followers or candidates.

-**Leader** is resiponsible to handle clients' requests, and if the request is sent to follower, it will redirect this request to leader. when leader receive request from client, it will send messages to all follower to inform them to append an entry to their logs. **Followers** are passive, they only respond requests, don't send request themselves. **Candidate** is used to elect a leader.
+**Leader** is resiponsible to handle clients' requests, and if the request is sent to follower, it will redirect this request to leader. when leader receive request from client, it will append its log and send messages to all follower to inform them to append an entry to their logs. **Followers** are passive, they only respond requests, don't send request themselves. **Candidate** is used to elect a leader.

 Raft divide time into **terms**, numbered with consecutive integer, each term begin with an election, a term can end with no leader if no candidate gains enough votes.

+Raft servers communicate with remote procedure calls (**RPC**):

+* *AppendEntries:* leader send this to inform follower to append entry or as heartbeat.
+* *RequestVote*: candidate send this to request votes.

-Raft communicate with remote procedure calls (**RPC**), each server will record a *current term* number, ***currentTerm*** will be attached to every messages for communication.
+Each server will record a *current term* number, ***currentTerm*** will be attached to every messages for communication.
 Servers will compare their *currentTerms*, if stale term found, request will be rejected.
 The server with lower term number will update its *currentTerm* with the larger one, if this server is leader or candidate, it will turn to a follower.

 ### Leader Election

 Raft uses **heartbeat** mechanism to detect the liveness and trigger leader election.
-Leader will send periodic heartbeats (*AppendEntries* that carry no log entries) to all followers, if a follower receives no heartbeat over a period of time, called the election timeout, or receives a vote request, it assumes there is no viable leader and begins an election.
+Leader will send periodic heartbeats (*AppendEntries* that carry no log entries) to all followers, if a follower receives no heartbeat over a period of time (election timer timeout), it assumes there is no viable leader and begins an election.

-Once a follower triggers a election, it will turn to candidate, vote for itself and send *RequestVote* to other server, each server can vote at most one candidate in a given term, on a first-come-first-served basis.
+Once a follower triggers a election, it will increment its *currentTerm* and turn to candidate, vote for itself and send *RequestVote* to other servers, each server can vote at most one candidate in a given term (including the vote to itself), on a first-come-first-served basis (more restriction will be introduced later).
 A candidate wins an election if it receives votes from a majority of the servers in the same term.

 A candidate continues in this state until one of three things happens: